AlanDavd/AlanDavd/README.md

 Computer systems engineering student with current focus on backend web development.
 I have experience with tools such as React, NodeJs, Django, and Go but I'm willing to learn something new.
-I’m bad at UI and UX design, btw.

 #### 📫 How to reach me:
 - email: alandavidrl11@gmail.com